Paid search is not just about purchasing adverts on Google, Bing and other search engines.

 For best results, use more than four.
 Be strategic about how you implement them.
 Use your callout uniquely and creatively, and don’t go overboard.

-Another thing to note is that Google does not always show these call-outs in your ads.
-Although you may schedule when your callout extensions will show, this does not mean that it will show.
+Another note is that Google does not always show these call-outs in your ads.
+Although you may schedule when your callout extensions will show, this does not mean that they will show.

 When and where Google displays your call-outs is not under your control.
 Only Google can determine when and where they will show them.
 So don’t freak out if you do not see your callout in your ads.